-To substantiate the correctness of PPCM and delve into its various performance aspects, we will elucidate these matters through a practical example.
-Computing the least squares solution for a system of linear equations is an inherently classical and foundational problem, for which a plethora of well-established methodologies have been devised.
-Nonetheless, as the scale of the equation system grows substantially or necessitates solving it within a decentralized distributed computational framework, this ostensibly straightforward problem invariably transforms into a formidable and intricate undertaking.
-Given $B \in \mathbb{R}^{m \times n}$ and $b \in \mathbb{R}^{m \times 1}$, the pursuit of the least squares solution to the linear system $Bx = b$ involves resolving the subsequent optimization problem:
+Solving for the least squares solution of a system of linear equations is a classic and fundamental problem, for which many mature methods have been developed.
+However, when the scale of the equation system significantly increases or when the solution needs to be found within a decentralized distributed computing framework, this seemingly simple problem immediately becomes a task of great challenge and complexity.
+Given $Q \in \mathbb{R}^{m \times n}$ and $y \in \mathbb{R}^{m \times 1}$, finding the least squares solution of the linear system $Qx = y$ essentially involves solving the following optimization problem: